The Science Behind Mind That Wanders

 | Practice improves stress response | Long sessions required | Works in tiny bursts |

-The Hard Choices We Made
+The Hard Choices We Made.

 Building for ADHD brains meant ignoring what “everyone knows works”: